 The Axe Estuary Wetlands is rapidly becoming one of the south-west's premier wetland sites and is good for all sorts of wildlife, most obviously birds but also many small mammals, bats, dragonflies, damselflies and other insects, including the recently discovered 13-spot ladybird.
 This reserve is being developed so that visitors can get close to wildlife and has many hides and viewing platforms to help visitors experience good views without causing disturbance.
 The leaflet (1132KB Portable Document Format - 16 November 2012 - PDF Help) shows all five hides and parking facilities and details the routes which are suitable for people with limited mobility or using wheelchairs.

 The Countryside Service publishes a regular newsletter.
-The Autumn/Winter 2013 (2946KB Portable Document Format - 24 October 2013 - PDF Help) issue gives a round up of what's been happening on the local nature reserves and within the Countryside Team recently.
+The Autumn 2013 (2946KB Portable Document Format - 31 March 2014 - PDF Help) issue gives a round up of what's been happening on the local nature reserves and within the Countryside Team recently.